techpines/express.io/README.md

 npm install
 ```

-Then you'll be ready to run the example code with simply:
+Then you'll be ready to run the example code with a simple:

 ```
 node app.js